ofasgard/CalzoneBlog/blogs/mimikatz-frida-part-1.md

 $ frida -H 192.168.1.120 lsass.exe
 ```

 One of Frida's most powerful features is its dynamic instrumentation functionality, which lets us hook almost any function used by a process.
-Before we can do that, though, we need some situational awareness.
-There are a lot of different modules loaded by the *lsass.exe* process, which we can enumerate using `Process.enumerateModules()`:
+Before we can do that, though, we'll need some basic situational awareness.
+There are a lot of different modules loaded by the *lsass.exe* process, which we can enumerate using `Process.enumerateModules()`.
+Here's just one of the results:

 ```text
     {